Vidanez/win-ansible-play/README.md

 **File**: `vars/production.yml`

-## How to Use to deploy the same app in different environment taking in consideration posiible differences by variables
+## How to Use to deploy the same app in different environment taking in consideration posible differences by variables

 1. **Clone the Repository**:
    ```sh